How to Start an Oil Change Business

 Automotive knowledge.
 An oil change business owner should also have general automotive knowledge.
 Experience working in a garage is ideal since it can contribute to important safety issue awareness and precautions.

 Customer service skills.
-Providing great customer service will help a business to quickly build up a good reputation.
+Providing great customer service will help a business quickly build up a good reputation.
 Some customer service area experience is helpful, especially since a business owner can train employees on how to provide great customer service.

 Management experience.
 An oil change business will need multiple employees, so experience in hiring, training and managing staff is helpful.

 Marketing experience.
-Marketing is important to a business’ success.
+Marketing is important to a business’s success.
 A business owner who is aware of some common marketing techniques can be involved in the business’ marketing and make wise choices about how to best use the marketing budget.